On this page

 Gravity Payments led the employee experience revolution by increasing the employees' minimum wage, resulting in a 300% increase in company revenues.

-Towards an Employee-centric Future
+Towards an employee-centric future

 To operate in the modern, competitive business environment based on brand equity, sustainable growth, talent retention, and productivity, companies must cultivate a deeper understanding of their employees while continually enhancing their experience based on regular feedback.